dreamdata-io/tap-agilecrm/README.md

-# tap-agilecms
+# tap-agilecrm
-A singer.io tap for AgileCMS
+A singer.io tap for AgileCRM